ArctosDB/documentation-wiki/_best_practices/committee.markdown

 * Meeting agendas should be added to the calendar invite (in whatever way magicks the nifty google docs thing)
 * Zoom link should be inclided, but ***not*** in the 'location' slot (which does weird things with maps)
 * The zoom link should be added in whatever way results in a link, not whatever results in the long list of numbers

-## Edit this Documentation

-If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_best_practices/committee.markdown" target="_blank">here</a>.